 Indra Jatra festival falls in September and is one of the most exciting and revered festivals of the Newar community of the Kathmandu Valley.
 This also marks the beginning of a month-long festival season of autumn.
 On the first day, a long wooden pole is erected in front of the ancient Royal Palace at Hanuman Dhoka, in order to propitiate Indra, the god of rain.
-For the pole-raising ceremony, hundreds of spectators gather at the Palace Square and on the surrounding temples.
+For the pole-raising ceremony, hundreds of spectators gather at the Palace Square and at the surrounding temples.
 Classical dancers also assemble at the spot wearing different kinds of masks and dancing around the courtyard of Hanuman Dhoka to celebrate Indra’s visit.

 On the third day of the festival, the Living Goddess or “Kumari” is taken out in a procession in a chariot.
 The chariot of Kumari, the Living Goddess, is taken out in a procession through the main streets of Kathmandu.
 Three chariots of Kumari, Ganesh, and Bhairav are taken around the city for three days.